merenlab/merenlab.org/data/micr-obs-future/index.md

 Assumuing the stats look good, we submit the job using clusterize.

-> [!NOTE]
+{:.notice}
-> Note that we are using the flag `--unil gzip-fastqs` so that we are not running the entire `metagenomics` workflow but only the quality control portion of that.
+Note that we are using the flag `--unil gzip-fastqs` so that we are not running the entire `metagenomics` workflow but only the quality control portion of that.

 ```
 clusterize -j QC_workflow \
                  -o QC_workflow.log \